rahulgopinath/rahulgopinath.github.io/_posts/publications/2021-05-22-icse-input-algebras.md

 This treatment is different for negating keys of the pattern grammar because their matching is dependent on the exact position.
-For these, the conjunction is with the corresponding fault of the pattern grammar.
+For these, the conjunction is with the corresponding fault of the pattern grammar (i.e., paper version is sufficient).

 **Artifacts** _available_ ![ACM artifact available](/resources/acm_artifact_available_20px.png) (implies _functional_ ![ACM artifact functional](/resources/acm_artifact_functional_20px.png) and _reusable_ ![ACM artifact reusable](/resources/acm_artifact_reusable_20px.png) at ICSE)